George R. Dale: Public works

 As Dale had campaigned against the Hampton administration's "paving trust", his board of works revoked contracts from four firms and gave them to other firms in early 1930.
 One of the dismissed pavers, William M. Birch, sued, and similar cases continued for the rest of Dale's mayorship.
 Dale said he had spoken with the trust's leader and had evidence to convict its members, but he did not make indictments.

 Prior to the New Deal, Dale's efforts for public works projects were unsuccessful due to a lack of tax funding or legislative support.
 The council rejected his April 1930 proposal for a $100,000 bond issue for road maintenance in land recently annexed by the city.
 Dale replaced his board of works in June 1930, saying it had acted similarly to Hampton's government.
 This board proposed twenty-five projects, but only nine were approved by the end of the year; the Great Depression and existing distrust of the board of works intensified concerns about cost.
 Disputes about allocation of Indiana's gasoline tax fund contributed to delays.

 Upon becoming mayor, Dale promised to cancel a planned sewage project on the White River, associating it with Hampton.
 He considered it too costly and said sewage should instead be reduced by limiting industrial dumping.
+Beginning on his first day in office, he and the city council clashed over this proposal.
 For the next two years, the secretary of the Indiana State Board of Health, William F. King, urged Dale to follow the state's anti-pollution regulations.
 He cited an October 1930 report saying the White River was non-potable.
 Parkinson sided with King but considered it impossible to convince Dale.
-The establishment of the federal Reconstruction Finance Corporation, followed by the Public Works Administration (PWA), created a funding opportunity; Dale wished to fund the sewage project without raising taxes.
+The establishment of the federal Reconstruction Finance Corporation, followed by the Public Works Administration (PWA) in 1933, created a funding opportunity; Dale wished to fund the sewage project without raising taxes.
 Muncie applied for a PWA grant in November 1933 and was granted one million dollars, but the council stagnated for months.
 South Side residents, including Democratic councilor Clarence R. Hole, said that the project would unevenly benefit the North Side.
 Both daily newspapers supported it; they believed the council's enmity toward Dale hindered it.
 Fearing losing the funds, Dale appointed a committee of citizens in August 1934.
 Democratic councilor Emmett Grady proposed "that this thing be brought out and acted on, one way or the other" in November, but the motion failed.
 The PWA cancelled the grant the following month.